2020 rank: 1

 How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 74 had enough data to be included), and ranked them using four variables: home prices, crime dataschool rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
 For more on our methodology, return to the main page.

 Eat & Drink

-There’s a surplus of dining options in South Park Hill, often reachable by the district’s bike lanes.
-We’re fans of the trio that has popped up on Oneida Street and East 22nd Avenue: Dang Soft Serve Ice Cream (from the brains behind Little Man Ice Cream); Torpedo Coffee, which serves locally roasted beans; and the second location of Esters.
-Longstanding favorites include Tables, Cake Crumbs Bakery & Café, and Phoenician Kabob.
+There’s a surplus of dining options in South Park Hill.
+We’re fans of the eclectic offerings that have popped up on Oneida Street and East 22nd Avenue, including: Dang Soft Serve Ice Cream (from the brains behind Little Man Ice Cream); Torpedo Coffee, which serves locally roasted beans; and the second location of Esters Neighborhood Pub.
+Of course, there are other longstanding favorites to check out, such as Tables, Cake Crumbs Bakery & Café, and Phoenician Kabob.
 Fiction Beer Company hosts a regular rotation of food trucks to pair with its pints.

 Folks of all ages call South Park Hill home, but kids here have it especially good.
-They can get messy during Art Garage’s creative classes; expend some extra energy at Dardano’s School of Gymnastics, Inc.; or indulge in the tea party of their dreams at Wands and Wishes.
-(While you’re in the ’hood, make an appointment to get your kiddo a much-needed haircut—in an airplane seat—at Little B’s.)
+They can get messy during Art Garage’s creative classes or expend some extra energy at Dardano’s School of Gymnastics, Inc. (While you’re in the area, make an appointment for your kiddo to get a much-needed haircut—in an airplane seat—at Little B’s.)